Return to nursing

 Through Health Education Wessex, funding is now available for course fees for adult and child nurses.
 You will be eligible for £500 financial support towards travel, childcare and book costs.
 If you are a child branch nurse, you will be expected to self-fund the course fees set by the University of Southampton.

 We have supported many nurses through the RTP programme, which we run in partnership with the University of Southampton.
 We try to offer placements according to your previous nursing experience, although this cannot always be guaranteed and will depend on service needs.

-A return to practice job advert is usually placed on www.jobs.nhs.uk in early autumn.
+A return to practice job advert is usually placed on www.jobs.nhs.uk and on the UHS jobs site.
 You will need to apply through this route to be considered for this opportunity.